Welcome to our visual list of things that are YELLOW in nature!

 From the bright yellow of a sunflower to the more dangerous golden tone of the eyelash viper, the color yellow is found everywhere in nature.

-No matter where you live or what kind of natural habitats you see around you, there’s bound to be at least a few yellow things wherever you look.
+No matter where you live or what kind of natural habitats you see around you, there are bound to be at least a few yellow things wherever you look.

 1. Acacia Blossoms